homiedopie/beberlei.de/_sources/2015/02/26/integrate_symfony_and_webpack.txt

 extension an Webpack will automatically load it through Facebooks JSX transformer before serving it as plain javascript.
 The only requirement is you have to install the NPM package ``jsx-loader`` to make this work.

+So far I have used webpack only for two playground projects, but I am very confident integrating it into some of my production projects now.

 .. author:: default
 .. categories:: none